hknutsen/hknutsen/README.md

 - 🌱 I'm currently learning:
   - Linux
   - Python
 - 💡 I want to learn:
+  - C and C++
+  - Java and Spring Boot
+  - JavaScript and Node.js
   - PostgreSQL and SQLite
   - Kubernetes
   - Go